Clickcease

 5. Contact a Texas motorcycle accident lawyer.
 Most offer free consultations and work on contingency, meaning you pay nothing unless you win.

-Who is liable for a motorcycle accident in Texas?
+Who can be held liable for a motorcycle accident in Texas?

 Texas follows a fault-based system for motor vehicle accidents.
-Under Texas Insurance Code § 1952.051, the driver who caused the crash is responsible for paying damages to injured parties.
-This means you can file a claim against the at-fault driver’s liability insurance or sue them directly in civil court.
+The driver who caused the crash is responsible for paying damages to injured parties.
+You can file a claim against the at-fault driver’s liability insurance or sue them directly in civil court.

-At Varghese Summersett, our motorcycle accident attorneys work with accident reconstruction experts, biomechanical engineers, and medical specialists to establish exactly who caused your crash and build the strongest possible case.
+At Varghese Summersett, our motorcycle accident attorneys work with accident reconstruction experts, biomechanical engineers, and medical specialists to establish exactly who caused your crash.
+We build cases designed to withstand insurance company challenges.

 According to the Texas Department of Transportation, motorcyclists account for approximately 11% of all traffic fatalities in Texas despite representing only 2% of registered vehicles.
-The most common causes include:
+Understanding common crash patterns helps explain why these accidents are so dangerous.

-Lane-change accidents.
-Motorcycles can disappear into a car’s blind spot.
-When drivers change lanes without checking properly, they sideswipe riders.
+Lane-change accidents happen when motorcycles disappear into a car’s blind spot.
+When drivers change lanes without checking properly, they sideswipe riders at highway speeds.

-Rear-end collisions.
-Motorcycles stop faster than cars.
-When drivers follow too closely or aren’t paying attention, they slam into stopped motorcyclists.
+Rear-end collisions occur because motorcycles stop faster than cars.
+When drivers follow too closely or aren’t paying attention, they slam into stopped motorcyclists with little warning.

-Door strikes.
-In urban areas like Dallas, Houston, and Fort Worth, parked motorists opening doors into traffic can throw riders from their bikes.
+Door strikes pose serious risks in urban areas like Dallas, Houston, and Fort Worth.
+Parked motorists opening doors into traffic can throw riders from their bikes instantly.

-Drunk driving.
-Alcohol impairs the judgment and reaction time needed to safely share the road with motorcyclists.
+Drunk driving impairs the judgment and reaction time needed to safely share the road with motorcyclists.
+These cases often qualify for punitive damages.

 injured we can help

-Yes, but your compensation will be reduced.
+Yes, but your compensation will be reduced based on your percentage of fault.
 Texas follows a “modified comparative negligence” rule under Texas Civil Practice and Remedies Code § 33.001.
 You can recover damages as long as you were not more than 50% responsible for the accident.
-Your compensation is reduced by your percentage of fault.

-Here’s how it works in practice: Suppose you were rear-ended at a red light and suffered $100,000 in damages.
+Here’s how this works in practice.
+Suppose you were rear-ended at a red light and suffered $100,000 in damages.
 The other driver ran the light, but you weren’t wearing a helmet.
 A jury assigns you 20% fault for not wearing protective gear.
-Your recovery would be reduced to $80,000 (your $100,000 in damages minus 20%).
+Your recovery would be reduced to $80,000.

 Insurance companies aggressively exploit this rule.
 They’ll argue you were speeding, weaving, or otherwise contributing to the crash to reduce what they owe.
-An experienced Texas motorcycle accident lawyer knows these tactics and can counter them with evidence showing the other driver’s negligence was the primary cause.
+An experienced Texas motorcycle accident lawyer knows these tactics and counters them with evidence showing the other driver’s negligence was the primary cause.

 What compensation can I recover after a Texas motorcycle accident?